GRAAL-Research/poutyne/docs/source/examples/classification_and_regression.rst

 CelebA Dataset
 ==============

-The section below consists of a few lines of codes that help us download celebA dataset from a public web source and unzip them.
-Downloading the Celeba dataset can be also done directly by `torch.datasets.CelebA(data_root, download =  True)`. however, due to the high traffic of Google Drive ( the main source of the dataset) it usually fails to function. hence we decided to download it from another public source but use it with `torch.datasets.CelebA()`.
+The section below consists of a few lines of codes that help us download the CelebA dataset from a public web source and unzip it.
+Downloading the CelebA dataset can be also done directly using `torch.datasets.CelebA(data_root, download=True)`.
+However, due to the high traffic on the dataset's Google Drive (the main source of the dataset), it usually fails to function.
+Hence we decided to download it from another public source but use it with `torch.datasets.CelebA()`.

 Fetching data
 =============